samuikaze/noip-duc-in-kubernetes/README.md

 > **Important note**: There are some issues when building image, you need to test before using this Dockerfile to build image.

 > Note: This repository using no-ip DUC in beta version.
+It is incompatible with Version 2.x.

 > Note: Traditional Chinese readme file will add in future.